 Don’t settle for subpar quality.
-Source only high quality rosin bags that are specifically designed for the heat and pressure used in rosin production.
+Use rosin bags that are specifically designed for the heat and pressure used in rosin production.

-Rosin bags act as filters and allow only the desired ingredients in rosin to pass from the source material out onto the parchment paper during pressing.
+Rosin bags act as filters and allow only the desired ingredients in rosin to pass from the source material onto the parchment paper.
 Bags keep the undesirable fats, lipids, waxes, and plant particles from mixing with the rosin, so that what gets squeezed out from between the plates is only pure, high-quality rosin.

 If you’re not using bags, you can pick our plant material from your rosin, but this is a tedious and time-consuming task.
 In addition to the difficulty in carefully picking out particles from the rosin, there will still be some plant contaminants that you can’t see with the naked eye that will remain in your final product.
 Even though you can make clear rosin that has a pure appearance without a bag, chances are it still contains residuals from the source material that will impact flavor.